The Grant Grove Village

 Rates and Reservations:

 Delaware North Companies Parks & Resorts, Inc. manages all lodging facilities at Grant Grove Village under a contract with the National Park Service.
 For lodging reservations see their website at Delaware North Companies Parks & Resorts, Inc. or call their Reservations Center Phone: (866) 807-3598.
 International phone number: (801) 559-4930.
 For the front desk for all Grant Grove Village Lodging call (559) 335-5500.

 Planning a Visit:

 King's Canyon National Park is located in the Sierra Nevada Mountains on the east side of central California.
-There is a $20.00 per car entrance fee to enter the park.
+There is a entrance fee to enter the park.
 See the Park Website at King's Canyon National Park Homepage for details on the park, including current entrance fees and road conditions.
-The park roads are narrow and slow, expect travel times to be longer than you might think.
+The park roads are narrow, winding, and slow, expect travel times to be longer than you might think.
 Speed limits are 45 mph or lower in the park.
 Some park roads close for several days at a time due to snowfall in Fall, Winter, and Spring.

 IMPORTANT!
-If you are coming from the south, DO NOT TAKE State Highway 145.
-Your GPS unit may tell you to take hwy 145.
-Bad GPS, bad, bad GPS unit!
-Highway 145 will get you there, but it is a narrow, slow, winding road that is nothing more than an old wagon path with pavement.
+If you are coming from the south, DO NOT TAKE State Highway 245.
+Your GPS unit may direct you to Hwy 245.
+Highway 245 is a narrow, very slow, winding road that is nothing more than an old wagon path with pavement.
 It will add at least an hour to the trip and your kids will probably get car-sick and barf!

 If you plan to fly to the region for a visit, the closest major airport is the Fresno/ Yosemite International Airport in Fresno, California: www.flyfresno.org.
 Rental cars are available at the airport.
 The drive to King's Canyon from the airport takes 1 hour.
 Train service via Amtrak is available to Fresno, California: www.amtrak.com.
 There is no public transportation to King's Canyon.